Rot-Front

-Rot-Front is a settlement 60 kilometres east of Bishkek in the Chüy Region of Kyrgyzstan, near the border of Kazakhstan.
+Rot-Front (Russian Рот-Фронт) is a settlement 60 kilometres east of Bishkek in the Chüy Region of Kyrgyzstan, near the border of Kazakhstan.
 Its population was 968 in 2021.
 Originally settled by Germans, a significant minority remains.
 It was founded as Bergtal (also sometimes spelt Bergthal) and renamed Rot-Front in 1927.

 History

 At the end of the 19th century, German-speaking settlers from the Russian Empire moved to Central Asia to obtain new lands.
 Most these settlers were Mennonites.
 The village of Bergtal, one of several originally German settlements in Kyrgyzstan, was established on the very rich black soil of the Chüy Valley, at the foot of the Tian Shan mountains, by Baptist and Mennonite families who had emigrated from East Frisia some three hundred years earlier to escape forced military service.
 At the end of the 19th century many moved to central Asia from the Volga and Crimea.

-With the Stalinization of the Soviet Union, in 1927 the village of Bergtal was renamed Rotfront and all religious practices were forbidden.
-During the time of the Third Reich, the ethnic Germans of Rotfront were subject to much suspicion and discrimination.
-They tried to explain that they did not identify with the Germans of Nazi Germany, referring to their distant Polish ancestry or relatives.

-With the onset of Perestroika under Mikhail Gorbachev, the residents of Bergtal could again freely practice their religious faith.
-After the end of the Soviet Union, many ethnic Germans emigrated from Kyrgyzstan to Germany, as with the collapse of the collective farms and other state enterprises many jobs were lost.
-In 1990, there were about nine hundred people of German background living in the village; by 2012, the population was down to about 500.
+In the first year of settlement, 41 simlins (earth dwellings) made of mud bricks with thatched roofs were built along the village street, which were about 2 metres deep into the ground and about 80 centimetres above the surface.

+The first school teachers gave their lessons in German in private homes.
+Even after the village school was built, German was still the language of instruction until 1938; after that, only Russian was allowed to be taught and pupils were forbidden to speak German.

+In 1931, the kolkhoz Ragaduga was also formed in "Bergtal" together with Grünfeld and with the Stalinization of the Soviet Union the village was renamed Rot-Front in 1936 after the separation of the kolkhoz.